jybp/batch/README.md

 # Batch

 Package `batch` provides a way to run a fixed number of goroutines concurrently.
 Goroutines are executed in batches, allowing for error handling and result processing after each batch.
 It has a similar API to [errgroup.Group](https://pkg.go.dev/golang.org/x/sync/errgroup#Group).
+The difference with [SetLimit](https://pkg.go.dev/golang.org/x/sync/errgroup#Group.SetLimit) is that `Go` will block until all goroutines of the previous batch are finished, while `errgroup` will always schedule a new goroutine when a slot available.

 # Usage